 REBATE APPLICATION: Applications for customer incentives can be downloaded or completed online at ConsumersEnergy.com/inwin.
 This application and any required additional documentation, including the invoice and/or a copy of the original sales receipt, must be filled out completely, truthfully and accurately.
 Participants are advised to print and retain a copy of their confirmation code and any accompanying documentation submitted to Consumers Energy under the Insulation and Windows program.
 Consumers Energy will not be responsible for lost documentation pertaining to this application request.
-This program covers projects completed and installed on or after Jan.
-1, 2020.
-Details of this program, including incentive levels, are subject to change or cancellation without prior notice.
+This program covers projects completed and $in stalled \, on \, or \, after \, Jan. \, 1, 2021. \, Details \, of this \, program, including \, incentive \, levels, \,$ are subject to change or cancellation without prior notice.
 It is recommended that the application, with required proof-of-purchase documents, be submitted within 30 days of installation completion to ensure availability of funding.
 Funds for incentives are limited and available on a first-come, first-served basis.
 Incentive amounts are valid through Dec.
-31, 2020, but can change without notice.
-Please call 866-234-0445 or visit ConsumersEnergy.com/inwin for the most up-todate program details.
+31, 2021, but can change without notice.
+Please call 866-234-0445 or visit ConsumersEnergy.com/inwin for the most up-to-date program details.

 ELIGIBILITY: This offer is valid for Consumers Energy residential natural gas and/or electric customers (active account at time of installation) applying only through the Consumers Energy Insulation and Windows program.
 CONSUMERS ENERGY ELECTRIC CUSTOMERS MUST HAVE CENTRAL AIR CONDITIONING OR ELECTRIC HEAT (INCLUDES HEAT PUMPS AND ELECTRIC RESISTANCE HEATING SYSTEMS).
 CONSUMERS ENERGY NATURAL GAS CUSTOMERS MUST HAVE NATURAL GAS FURNACES OR NATURAL GAS BOILERS.
 Single-family dwellings, including condominiums and townhouses, must be individually owned and metered for natural gas and/or electricity.
 This offer is not valid for new additions, garages, enclosed porches, new construction homes, multiple rental units managed or owned by a third party, or commercial properties unless otherwise approved by Consumers Energy.
 Windows are per unit and include sliding and swinging glass doors.
-Ineligible insulation measures include reflective attic barriers, house wrap and siding.
-Ineligible window and door measures include storm doors, glass block windows or doors, skylights and solid core doors with glass lites smaller than 75 percent of total door area.
-Only one rebate is available per customer for each qualifying insulation measure at address where installed.
+Ineligible insulation measures include bubble wrap insulation, vapor barriers, reflective attic barriers, house wrap, siding, and siding underlayment.
+Total R-value of installed insulation must be 6 or greater.
+Ineligible window and door measures include storm doors, glass block windows or doors, skylights and solid core doors with glass lites smaller than 75% of total door area.
+Only one rebate is available per customer for each auglifying insulation measure at address where installed.
 For other programs and eligible incentives, please visit ConsumersEnergy.com/myhome.